 Yes, eyebrows almost always grow back after waxing.
 For most people, visible regrowth starts within 2 to 4 weeks, and full regrowth takes somewhere between 8 and 12 weeks, though it can stretch to 4 to 6 months if waxing has been repeated heavily over time or if the follicles are irritated.
+Healthline also notes that most people wax their hair again after about 3, 6 weeks, which reflects regrowth readiness For most people, visible regrowth starts within 2 to 4 weeks.
 The biology here is straightforward: waxing removes hair from the follicle, but it doesn't destroy the follicle itself, which means regrowth is virtually guaranteed under normal circumstances.

 Do Eyebrows Grow Back After Waxing How Long It Takes